Warwick-Allen/essays/theological_profile.md

 - **Balance**: Both are essential expressions of the gospel.
 - **Not Dominionist**: Church not expected to control secular world until Christ returns.

-**Alignment**: The priority of evangelism with mandatory social action represents an evangelical consensus, particularly strong in Wesleyan and holiness traditions.
-Rejection of dominionism distinguishes from some Reconstructionist and theonomic Reformed positions.
+**Alignment**: The priority of evangelism with mandatory social action represents an evangelical consensus, particularly strong in the Wesleyan and holiness traditions.
+The rejection of dominionism distinguishes from some Reconstructionist and theonomic Reformed positions.

 ---